faranalytics/pydot_graph/README.md

 # Pydot Graph

-A Graph notation for creating Graphviz visualizations using pydot.
+A graph notation for creating Graphviz visualizations using pydot.